Screwed Up Click: Kay-K

+Ronnie Spencer

+Ronnie Spencer is well known for singing the hook for UGK hit single "ONE DAY" featuring 3-2, along with other classic hits with Big Moe, Big Pokey, ESG, Botany Boyz & more...

 Lil' Keke

 Marcus Lakee Edwards, better known by his stage name Lil' Keke, is an original member of the Southern hip hop collective Screwed Up Click.
 Lil' Keke gained national underground love with his track "Southside" from his 1997 release "Don't Mess Wit Texas".
 In 2005, Lil' Keke signed to Swishahouse Records.
 In an interview with HitQuarters at the time, label president and A&R T. Farris said, "He is a legend here in Houston.
 He plays a big role in the whole style of rap that we make down here."

 Lil' O

 Ore Magnus Lawson, better known by his stage name Lil' O, was born in Lagos, Nigeria and raised in Southwest Houston, Texas.
 He is an original member of Screwed Up Click.
 He is known for his short stature, being 5 feet tall, from which he earned the nickname "Da Fat Rat Wit Da Cheeze".
 While studying at Xavier University of Louisiana in New Orleans in 1997, he recorded “Can’t Stop”, which featured vocal contributions from the ladies that would go on to earn renown as Destiny's Child.
 The track soon became Lil’ O's debut single and went on to score an instant local hit.
 In 1999, he signed with the Houston-based indie label Game Face Entertainment, from which he released his debut album, Blood Money, which went on to sell 20,000 copies.
 In 2001, his album Da Fat Rat Wit Da Cheeze sold over 75,000.
 He collaborated with Big Hawk on the hit single "Back Back", which led to a nationwide deal with Atlantic Records, which he later left in 2003.